 Visiting Mont St Michel – Day Tour from Paris

-Let’s go further back, from the World War II to medieval times in Normandy, where the Mont St Michel is located.
+Let’s go further back, from World War II to medieval times in Normandy, where the Mont St Michel is located.

-It is believed that the Mont St Michel was conceived in a dream in and is a testimony to god’s beautiful creation on earth.
+It is believed that the Mont St Michel was conceived in a dream and is a testimony to god’s beautiful creation on earth.
 The Benedictine abbey located here looks high up to the sky at 302 feet towards the heavenly abode.
 It is a spectacular sight at any time of day.

 The island of Mont Saint Michel is very picturesque and never ceases to amaze tourists.

-The Abbey has also seen transition of its existence from an abbey (to a secular abbey) to a prison during the French Revolution.
+The Abbey has also seen the transition of its existence from an abbey (to a secular abbey) to a prison during the French Revolution.
 Its strategic location in terms of fortifications cannot be denied.

 The day tour from Paris to Mont Saint Michel is for 14 hours – a full day tour and includes a return trip, guided tour of the Abbey and ample free time to explore the spectacular Bay.